-Bicycling is a wonderful form of exercise and transportation and a great way to stay active.
 Cycling, however, does have its risks.
-In Canada, cycling is the leading cause of sports and recreation injuries.
+In Canada, cycling is the leading cause of sport and recreation injuries.
 By knowing the risks and taking action, you can help prevent a serious cycling injury.

-- Helmet should be certified by CPSC, CSA, Snell, or ASTM.
+- are certified by CPSC, CSA, Snell, or ASTM.

-- and only 1 finger should fit between your chin and the chin strap.
+- only 1 finger should fit between your chin and the chin strap.

-- Learn and follow the rules of the road such as hand signals, how to use bike lanes and navigate traffic.
+- Teaching your child the rules of the road such as hand signals, how to use bike lanes and navigate traffic.

-- Wear bright colours and reflective clothing so you can be seen by other road traffic.
+- Wearing bright colours and reflective clothing so you can be seen by other road traffic.

-- Remember that younger children should always cycle with a parent.
+- Always cycling with your young child.
 Before age 9 most children do not have the maturity and skills to cycle safely on the road alone.